Blocks Center set-up ideas, materials, and organization tips for your preschool, pre-k, Head Start or kindergarten classroom.

-Setting up a block center in your preschool or kindergarten classroom can be tricky; it’s way more involved than just putting out a bunch of blocks and letting the kids go at it.
-There is so much more to the block center!
+But setting up a block center in your preschool or kindergarten classroom can be tricky; it’s way more involved than just putting out a bunch of blocks and letting the kids go at it.
+There’s so much more to the block center!

 Traffic signs in the block center will provide a print rich environment for your students as well as offer opportunities for identifying environmental print.